109 E Beech Street Lamar, CO 81052

-The stop in Lamar is a platform situated next to the local Chamber of Commerce building and Colorado Visitors Center; this building is the restored 1907 railroad depot.
+The Amtrak stop in Lamar is a platform situated next to the restored 1907 brick depot, which now houses the local chamber of commerce and Colorado Visitors Center.

 Lamar lies in a valley on the eastern plains of Colorado south of the Arkansas River.
 The city began as small depot and stock yard siding at a location on the Atchison, Topeka and Santa Fe Railway (now BNSF Railway) at a location along the Santa Fe Trail called Blackwell.
 This was in the midst of extensive grazing lands belonging to A.R.
 Black, a prosperous cattleman of the period.